That winter looked too good on you.

 Scratch marks running down your back like train tracks,

-And the memories of moans in the black.
+The memories of the moans in the black.

 Repeatedly healed in the night until new.

 Different; distant.
 Slowly, you are time-changed –